CheapMansNode/Cheap-Mans-Node/README.md

 A standard plate of 220x220 will allow you to print all the components, except 10_Enclosure, in one session.

 ## Contact
-You can reach out on [Twitter](https://twitter.com/CheapMansNode) and [Nostr](), or contact me at: cheapmansnode at protonmail dot com
+You can reach out on [Twitter](https://twitter.com/CheapMansNode) or contact me at: cheapmansnode at protonmail dot com

 ## License